astronomer/docs/astro/cli/get-started-cli.md

 :::info

 The Astro CLI uses port `8080` for the Airflow webserver and port `5432` for the Airflow metadata database by default.
 If these ports are already in use on your local computer, an error message might appear.
-To resolve this error message, see [Test and troubleshoot locally](test-and-troubleshoot-locally.md#ports-are-not-available).
+To resolve this error message, see [FAQs](astro-faqs.md#ports-are-not-available-for-my-local-airflow-webserver).

 :::